Vyral/jon-long/_posts/2019-09-13-your-august-2019-real-estate-market-update.md

 {% include youtube.html %}

 We’re heading into fall and we’re seeing more of the same from the real estate market.
-Over the last few months, we’ve had a market that’s sectioned off based on two specific factors. **The market you’re in depends on your location and price range.**
+Over the last few months, we’ve had a market that’s sectioned off based on two specific factors: **Your location and price range.**

 **Anything under $600,000 is still in a slight seller’s market.** These homes aren’t staying on the market for much longer than a month and we are still seeing multiple offers in some cases.